JamieBort/CreateAUserdirectory/README.md

 TODO:
 1. Add code so that the url is displayed on the page. either with innHTML and/or using window.location.href.
+2. Come back to identify what is the model, what is the view, and what is the controllor.
-2. Make the style look like the mockup.
+3. Make the style look like the mockup.
-3. Remove the 'old' directory.
+4. Remove the 'old' directory.
+5. Update gh-pages.

 **Create a user directory**
 Given a file of user data, create a directory of users.